clean beauty

 Natural bubble bath & soaks

-I love baths during the wintertime, and finding inexpensive bath products in plastic-free packaging has proven very difficult.
+I love baths during the wintertime, but finding inexpensive bath products in plastic-free packaging has proven very difficult.

 Bath bombs are great, but expensive, and I find that most are wrapped in plastic.
 The most economical choice I have found are Purelis Bath Bombs, which are made without parabens or sulfates and scented with essential oils.
 This set comes with 30 bath bombs individually wrapped in paper and packaged in a cardboard box.
 And the price can’t be beat: at $25, one bomb is only $0.83.